- Bubble point testing

 Iland, P., Bruer, N., Ewart, A., Markides, A., Sitters, J. 2012.
-Monitoring the winemaking process from grapes to wine: techniques and concepts (2nd edition).
+Monitoring the winemaking process from grapes to wine: techniques and concepts.
+2nd ed.
 Patrick Iland Wine Promotions Pty.
 Ltd. Adelaide.

 McRae, J.M., Mierczynska-Vasilev, A., Soden, A., Barker, A.M., Day, M.P, Smith, P.A.
 2017.
 Effect of commercial-scale filtration on sensory and colloidal properties of red wines over 18 months bottle aging.
 Am.
 J. Enol.
 Vitic.
 68(3): 263-274.

-Ribéreau-Gayon, P., Glories, Y., Maujean, A., Dubourdieu, D. 2006.
-Handbook of Enology Second Edition Volume 2: The Chemistry of Wine Stabilisation and Treatments.
+Ribéreau-Gayon, P., Dubourdieu, D., Doneche, B., Lonvaud-Funel, A., Glories, Y., Maujean, A. 2021.
+Handbook of enology, Volume 2: The chemistry of wine stabilisation and treatments.
+3rd ed.
 Chichester: John Wiley & Sons Ltd.

 Zoecklein, B., Fuglesang, F. Filtration.
 Wine Enology Notes, Grape Chemistry at Virginia Tech.